Amazon Echo: Available services

-In November 2018, a major new feature was launched that will allow users to make Skype calls.
-Every past and present Echo device will be able to dial a number via Skype.
-Echo devices that have a display will offer full video Skype capability.
+In November 2018, Amazon added Skype calling ability to all of their Echo products.
+Echo devices that have a display have access to video calling.

 In May 2019, Amazon released Alexa Guard.
-If "Away mode" is enabled, if an Echo device detects the sound of smoke alarms, carbon monoxide alarms, or glass breaking, it will send alerts to the Alexa app on smartphones.
+If "Away mode" is enabled and an Echo device detects the sound of smoke alarms, carbon monoxide alarms, or glass breaking, it will send alerts to the Alexa app on smartphones.
 If the user has professional monitoring, it can send alerts directly to the security provider.
 It can also switch smart lights on and off to make it look like someone is home.
-Amazon also offers Guard Plus, this paid for option enables other features such as playing the sound of a dog barking when an intruder is detected.
+A paid feature called Guard Plus enables other features such as playing the sound of a dog barking when an intruder is detected.

-Voice Services
+Voice services

 The Alexa Voice Service (AVS) allows developers to voice-enable connected products with a microphone and speaker.
 The AVS enables volume control, audio playback, and speech recognition.
 The devices have natural lifelike voices resulting from speech-unit technology.
-High speech accuracy is achieved through sophisticated natural language processing (NLP) algorithms built into the Echo's text-to-speech (TTS) engine.
+High speech accuracy is achieved through sophisticated natural language processing algorithms built into the Echo's text-to-speech engine.